Dasha2101/Portfolio/typescript-essentials/tp.md

 6. **Generics in TypeScript**: [Badge](https://learn.microsoft.com/en-us/users/18405856/achievements/yv8z5x7r)
 7. **Work with External Libraries in TypeScript**: [Badge](https://learn.microsoft.com/en-us/users/18405856/achievements/vkr44ajm)
 8. **Organize Code with Namespaces in TypeScript**: [Badge](https://learn.microsoft.com/en-us/users/18405856/achievements/wa9r7bwn)

+## Reflections
+Each module contained basic information about working with TS.
+As a result of mastering each module, valuable information was obtained about working with TS.